 Treasurer

 Stephen is new to the board but has been involved in the visually impaired community for 5 years.
-He volunteers with the goalball program.
+He volunteers with the Goalball program.
 He strives to see change in the province for children who are blind and visually impaired.
 He also has a passion for photography.

 Julia Roy